 The Cidra site is engaged in tableting and packaging for a range of GSK products - primarily for the US market - including Paxil, Paxil CR, Coreg, Avandia and Avandamet.
 In April 2005, the Group reached agreement with the FDA on a Consent Decree.
+The Consent Decree provides for an reached agreement with the PDA off a Consent Decree.
 The Consent Decree provides for an independent expert to review manufacturing processes at the site for compliance with FDA Good Manufacturing Practice (GMP) requirements.
 As provided in the Consent Decree, the Group provided a report to the FDA on the deficiencies identified in this review, setting out a corrective plan and timetable for completion.
 FDA inspectors recently conducted a general GMP inspection and follow-up to the Group's report.
 In January 2006, the FDA issued a Form 483, listing five observations that were made during the inspection to which the Group responded in February.
 Those observations were consistent with the findings of the independent expert and effectively already included as part of the Group's remediation plan for the site.
-The Group remains fully committed to working co-operatively with the FDA to address any issues in a timely fashion.
+The Group remains fully committed to working cooperatively with the FDA to address any issues in a timely fashion.
 The Group has resumed manufacture of products at the site.

 No financial penalties have been imposed under the Consent Decree.
-The Consent Decree allows for potential future penalties up to a maximum of \$10 million a year if the Group fails to meet the terms of the Decree.
+The Consent Decree allows for potential future penalties up to a maximum of \$10 million a year if the Group fails to meet the terms of